anantkumarbadal/Example-repo/README.md.txt

 # Example Repository
-This is the sample repo, hello world!
+This is the sample repo, hello world of Coders

+Hi
+I am Anant Kumar Badal